Bruce J. Dickson

 Areas of Expertise

-Chinese domestic politics, East Asian politics, political change and democratization, general comparative politics, U.S.-China relations
+Chinese domestic politics, regimes and regime change, general comparative politics, U.S.-China relations

 Ph.D., University of Michigan

-- Wealth into Power: The Communist Party's Embrace of China's Private Sector (2008),
+- Wealth into Power: The Communist Party's Embrace of China's Private Sector (Cambridge Univ.
+Pr., 2008),

-- Red Capitalists in China: The Party, Private Entrepreuneurs, and Prospects for Political Change (2003),
+- Red Capitalists in China: The Party, Private Entrepreneurs, and Prospects for Political Change (Cambridge Univ.
+Pr., 2003),

-- Democratization in China and Taiwan: The Adaptability of Leninist Parties (1997)
+- Democratization in China and Taiwan: The Adaptability of Leninist Parties (Oxford Univ.
+Pr., 1997)

 Professor Dickson's articles have appeared in Asian Survey, China Quarterly, Comparative Politics, Comparative Political Studies, Journal of Contemporary China, Journal of Democracy, National Interest, and Political Science Quarterly.
 He is a frequent commentator on political developments in China and Taiwan and on U.S.-China relations, and has appeared on CNN, NPR, BBC, and VOA.